daniel-ilett/blog/_posts/2020-01-12-tut4-5-placing-portals.md

 var portalRotation = Quaternion.LookRotation(portalForward, portalUp);
 ~~~

 We'll retrieve the camera's `TargetRotation` as mentioned so that we're calculating the proper desired rotation.
 We can get the player's right-direction by multiplying `Vector3.right` by the camera's rotation.
-It's fairly simple to round that vector to the nearest 90 degrees by comparing its x- and z-components with each other to determine which of four possible quadrants the vector is pointing in, then setting the vector to be equal to one of the four cardinal directions.
+It's easy to round that vector to the nearest 90 degrees by comparing its x- and z-components with each other to determine which of four possible quadrants the vector is pointing in, then setting the vector to be equal to one of the four cardinal directions.
 Now `portalRight` gives us a vector pointing along the desired x-axis of the portal.

 The forward vector, `portalForward`, of the portal is the easiest of them all to calculate - it's the negative of the raycast's intersection point - we can use `-hit.normal` to retrieve this.
 Then, to get the up-direction - `portalUp` - we can use the vector cross product on `portalRight` and `portalForward` by calling `Vector3.Cross` with those as arguments.
 Remember that the cross product of two vectors returns a new vector perpendicular to those two.